Table of contents

-Tesla is a US company involved in car manufacturing and energy company, best known for its electric cars.
+Tesla is a US company involved in car manufacturing and energy, best known for its electric cars.
 The company is also known for specialising in solar panels and Lithium-ion battery energy storage.

 The company was first founded in 2003 by Martin Eberhand and Marc Tarpenning, who had the vision of starting both a motoring and tech firm.
 The company is named after famed physicist Nikola Tesla, with the Roadster model actually using an AC motor which was directly descended from the scientist’s original 1882 design.